 - Request: Discover the user’s carrier and return the OIDC endpoints.
 Parameters: client_id, mccmnc (returned from Step 2).

-- Response: If carrier found, return the proper OIDC configuration.
-If not found, return the redirect uri to the discovery_ui endpoint.
+- Response: If the carrier is found, return the proper OIDC configuration.
+If not, return the redirect uri to the discovery_ui endpoint.

 Step: 4: Authorize

 - Request: Request authorization.
 Parameters: client_id, Login_hint_token, Context, Nonce, Redirect_uri, Response_type, Scope*, State.

 - Response: Returns a code used in the request body of the next step, “Step 5: Token”.

 - Response: Returns the authorize token

 - Request and Response: Request is submitted to the carrier user info endpoint.

 - Request and Reponse: Post request for sim_tenure indicator.
 You can specify the base URL, header, body, event types (such as Security, Device Change, Consent Revoked, Profile Change).

 Updated 3 months ago